Blog: On Leadership Balance

-I've grown into a position at Tesla where I get the opportunity to lead a team of dedicated, smart, and committed individuals from diverse backgrounds.
+I've grown into a position at Tesla where I get the opportunity and privilege to lead a team of dedicated, smart, and committed individuals from diverse backgrounds.
 Every now and then, I get asked what it takes to lead a team effectively and how to

 balance it all, especially under a fast-paced environment like ours.
 There's a bit to unpack here, but I thought I'd share a few quick things to supplement some relevant, earlier thoughts, and continue to do some follow-up posts on this topic.
 So, here it goes...

 For starters, realize that you hired your teammates for a good reason.
 They're smart, capable and likely very eager to contribute in meaningful ways, so trust and support them up-front.
 Trust them to want to do good work and trust them to deliver on the work.
 Trust to hold one another accountable in the work and products you strive to create.

 We're all interconnected.
 Your success, is your team's success and vice-versa.
 Same goes with failures.
 Same goes with the products you and your team create which can drastically impact others' lives in the community at-large.

 Guidance and Parameters